 Dream Extreme Oreo Cheesecake

-Dream Extreme Oreo cheesecake copycat from cheesecake factory
+Dream Extreme Oreo cheesecake copycat from cheesecake factory.

+Most of the time is spent waiting for specific layers to set, so you have to work in steps, starting one day before you plan to serve it.
+This makes it the ideal dessert to prepare in advance.
 The first layer is a fudgy cake followed by chocolate frosting.
-Then, it is layered with an Oreo cheesecake, and topped with Oreo mousse.
-Finally, it is then topped with a chocolate ganache, that is complimenting the cake nicely.
+Then, it is layered with an Oreo cheesecake and topped with Oreo mousse.
+Finally, it is then topped with a chocolate ganache, which complements the cake nicely.

 Why you will love this recipe